-The Black Friday period signals the start of the holiday season, as shoppers hunt for presents at knock-down prices.
-For businesses much planning goes into capturing this search traffic for businesses, but how do you keep your newly gained customers once the big event is over?
+A lot of work goes into capturing new search traffic leading up to Black Friday, but how do you keep your newly gained customers once the big event is over?
+Let's discuss customer retention.

 With the right strategy, you can turn casual Black Friday shoppers into loyal and long-lasting customers.
 This post discusses seven steps you can take to drive customer retention and achieve sustainable growth for your eCommerce business.